lukasz-glen/ERC721id16/README.md

 | user address (160 bits) | token index in user's wallet (16 bits) | other (80 bits) |
 ```

-Lets consider a scenario.
+Let's consider a scenario.
 An owner transfers a token another user.
 The owner has a few tokens, and the user has a few tokens.
 There are the following storage operations:
 - update the owner's wallet (1 slot update),